Science Fair

 General Rules:

-The deadline for registration is FRIDAY, FEBRUARY 16TH.
-The judging will take place at the Family STEM NIght on THURSDAY, FEBRUARY 29TH from 5-7 pm.
+The deadline for registration is MONDAY, FEBRUARY 24TH.
+The judging will take place at the Family STEM NIght on THURSDAY, MARCH 6TH from 5-7 pm.
 You must be present to have your project judged.

 Projects will be set up and judged according to grade level.
 Students may work in pairs or in groups even if they are from different grades.
 A maximum of four students total may work on one project.
 (The exception to this are class projects.)
 The project will be judged based on the highest grade level of the members on the team.